-Amid coronavirus travel bans, Aussies are embracing road trips
+Amid coronavirus travel bans, we are embracing the good old Aussie road trip

 With travel bans and limited flight options both domestically and overseas, more Australians are planning a road trip for their next holiday.
-Here are 5 of Australia’s best road trips to inspire you.
+Make sure you always follow your local Coronavirus lockdown rules, but if you are free to get out on the road here are 5 of Australia’s best road trips to inspire you.

 A recent survey showed a huge 70% of us plan to travel by car for our next holiday.
 It’s not surprising.
 With our enormous backyard, Australia has one of the biggest road networks in the world.
 According to https://www.roadtraffic-technology.com/ we have a whopping 823,000km of roads – and Highway 1 is the world’s longest national highway at 14,500km.
 And let’s face it, a road trip is one of the best ways to see Australia.
 It can be a cheaper way to travel, gives you total freedom and access to breathtaking scenery that’s off the beaten track.